 VENMO

 Venmo is built for domestic transfers, but today’s users move globally.
-This case study reimagines Venmo as a lightweight, travel-ready platform for fast, transparent, and trusted P2P international payments.
-The redesign drove a 30% boost in task completion, with a 93% average success rate.
+This case study reimagines Venmo as a fast, travel-ready platform for transparent international P2P payments.

 Outcomes